danielmurphy1/fantasystockapp/README.md

 - Node.js and Express.js - Backend Stack and Internal API
 - PostgreSQL - Database
 - TwelveData API - RESTAPI
-- Render - Hosting platform for both the React-add and the Node web server
+- Render - Hosting platform for both the React-app and the Node web server
+- ~~ElephantSQL - Hosting platform for the database.~~
-- ElephantSQL - Hosting platform for the database.
+- Neon Console - Hosting platform for the database.

 #### Other Tools